bartificer/programming-by-stealth/instalmentResources/pbs131/pbs131a/README.md

-# The Replicator Module
+# A Virtual Replicator

-A JavaScript Module providing a class representing a very basic replicator.
+A JavaScript class representing a Star-Trek-like replicator bundled as an ES6 module.

 The class is easy to use: